Costa Rica & Psychedelics: The Laws Are As Strict As Ever

 Costa Rican law treats MDMA and LSD equally, putting them in the same category (dangerous substances).
 This means that selling, manufacturing, or possessing ecstasy can lead to a sentence of between 8 and 15 years in prison.

-Many countries are beginning to take steps towards legalizing MDMA-assisted psychotherapy because of its proven therapeutic uses.
+Many countries are beginning to take steps toward legalizing MDMA-assisted psychotherapy because of its proven therapeutic uses.
 However, Costa Rica has not yet discussed the issue.

 Costa Rican Drug Institute even has outdated information on its webpage, arguing that ecstasy can lead users to suffer from depression or anxiety.